-In 2015, the NIPH received 40 notifications through Vesuv of possible or confirmed food borne outbreaks outside health institutions.
-In total, 483 persons were reported to have become sick in these outbreaks.
-The number of affected persons in each of the outbreaks varied between 2 and 73 (median 9).
-The most common infective agent was Norovirus (13 outbreaks) followed by Bacillus cereus (4 outbreaks and Staphylocccus aureus (3 outbreaks).
-The number of reported outbreaks was lower than in 2014 (Figure 7.).
+In 2016, the NIPH received 29 notifications through Vesuv of possible or confirmed food borne outbreaks outside health institutions.
+In total, 498 persons were reported to have become sick in these outbreaks.
+The number of affected persons in each of the outbreaks varied between 2 and 60 (median 9).
+The most common infective agent was Norovirus (11 outbreaks) followed by Campylobacter (2 outbreaks).
+In 12 of the outbreaks, causative agent was not identified.
+The number of reported outbreaks was lower than in 2015 (Figure 7.).